Widths of regular and context-free languages: Tree automata

 A tree $t\in T(\FF)$ is \emph{accepted} by $\Aa$ if there is some $q\in Q_f$ such that $t\arels q(t)$.
 The set of trees accepted by $\Aa$ is denoted $\LL(\Aa)$. \end{definition}

-Again this generalises the definition of an NFA: put in transitions $\epsilon \rightarrow q(\epsilon)$ for all accepting states $q$, $a(q(x))\rightarrow q'(a(x))$ whenever $q\in \Delta(q,a)$, and set $Q_f$ as the initial state.
+Again this generalises the definition of an NFA: put in transitions $\epsilon \rightarrow q(\epsilon)$ for all accepting states $q$, $a(q(x))\rightarrow q'(a(x))$ whenever $q\in \Delta(q',a)$, and set $Q_f$ as the initial state.

 The critical idea for the proof is to find the appropriate analogue of $L_q$.
 This turns out to be the set $P_q$ of binary contexts such that if the free variables are assigned state $q$ then the root can also be given state $q$.
-By analogy to the `trousers decomposition' of differential geometry, we refer to such a context as a \emph{pair of trousers}.
+By analogy to the `trousers decomposition' of differential geometry (also known as the `pants decomposition'), we refer to such a context as a \emph{pair of trousers}.

 It turns out that a sufficient condition for $L$ to have doubly exponential antichain growth is for $P_q$ to be non-empty for some $q$ (note that this does not depend on the particular partial order on $\Sigma$).
 On the other hand, if $P_q$ is empty for all $q$, then there is in a suitable sense no branching and so we have a similar situation to ordinary languages.